inverseproblem/PestoSeis/JOSSpaper/paper.md

 The functions `pestoseis.seismicwaves2d.solveacoustic2D()`, `pestoseis.seismicwaves2d.solveelastic2D()` solve the acoustic and elastic wave equation in 2D using finite differences on a staggered grid in both space and time.
 Staggered grids generally allow for a better accuracy with only a small computational overhead.
 In order to compute wave propagation in either an acoustic or an elastic medium, the user needs to specify the parameters of the grid used to construct the velocity models, the source-receiver geometry and a source time function with dominant frequency.
 Furthermore, boundary conditions need to be set (`PestoSeis` provides implementation of reflecting boundary conditions, a Gauss taper or perfectly matched layers) with the option to specify a free surface.
 The function returns a seismogram recorded at the receivers as well as a set of snapshots of the wavefield.
 Additionaly, the functions `pestoseis.seismicwaves2d.animateacousticwaves()` and `pestoseis.seismicwaves2d.animateelasticwaves()` collects the snapshots and saves them to a `.mp4` movie that illustrates the propagation of the seismic waves through the medium at all simulation time steps.
 The functions provided aim to equip the user with the possibility to quickly set up and visualize small scale 2D simulations.

 ## Seismic processing

+`PestoSeis` provides some basic functionality to process seismic data.
+Again, the main focus of the provided functions is to equip the user with some fast and simple tools to experiment with common practice methods such as arranging the data in different shot gathers, enhancing the amplitude and performing a normal moveout correction.

 1. Reflection seismology
 2. Data processing & fk-filtering